1000: Community Relations

 If the approved use involves employees other than those specifically required by the District, the user may contract directly with the employee.

-X. Religious Organizations
+VII.
+Religious Organizations

-Religious organizations may make application to use a district facility for a period of one year.
+Religious organizations may make application to use an district facility for a period of one year.
 An extension may be granted if satisfactory evidence exists that the organization is in the process of acquiring or securing the use of other non-district facilities for its use.

-School playgrounds, practice fields, and other open areas which are not being used for school activities shall be available to the general public on a first-come, first-served basis from one hour before sunrise to one hour after sunset each day.
+D. School playgrounds, and other open areas which are not being used for school activities shall be available to the general public on a first-come, first-served basis from one hour before sunrise to one hour after sunset each day.
 Thereafter, such areas shall be closed to public use.
-The only organizations that may submit an application to reserve the use of such areas shall be non-profit organizations serving Millard youth, and these organizations shall meet district requirements for the use of district facilities.
-Any groups using such facilities shall be responsible for any damage occurring as a result of such use and shall be responsible for clearing the grounds of litter after such use.
+These spaces can not be reserved.

-XII.
+IX.
 Snow and Ice Removal

 In the event of significant snowfall (or accumulation of ice) prior to a use of district facilities, the District’s operations and maintenance supervisors shall make a determination as to whether or not snow or ice removal is required.
 If such is required and if snow or ice removal is not necessary for other school-related activities, the scheduled use shall be canceled or, if mutually agreed to by the District and the user, the snow or ice will be removed by district personnel or contractors and an additional charge for such will be assessed to the user.